jphillips3275/Gumbo/README.md

 CS Capstone II Project

 ## **About**
 An AI that plays Bloons tower defense 6 (BTD6) by placing down towers.
+Currently AI does not upgrade the tower and only places them down.

+## Dependency
 Install these if error occur with imported libraries<br>
 pip install opencv-python<br>
 pip install pytesseract<br>